-In urgent cases a ‘requested person’ (the person a country is requesting be surrendered for prosecution or for punishment) can be arrested before the receipt of an extradition request.
-The EAW must be received in time for a court hearing to be held within 48 hours of the arrest.
+In urgent cases a ‘requested person’ (the person a country is requesting be surrendered for prosecution or for punishment) can be arrested before the receipt of an EAW.
+The EAW must be received in time for a court hearing which must be held within 48 hours of the arrest.

 Issuing a certificate

 - inform the person about the procedures for consenting to his or her extradition

 - fix a date for the extradition hearing if the requested person does not to consent to his or her extradition

-The extradition hearing should normally take place within 21 days of arrest.
+The extradition hearing should normally begin within 21 days of arrest.